BeranekP/web_hero_solutions/README.md

 # Solutions for https://www.web-hero.cz/ game

-Solutions for "search in the page" questions.
+Solutions for WebHero "search in the page" questions.

 ## Level 3